Call me Swilly.

 Defined the implementation roadmap + timeline, enabling the photographer to test the system, establish workflows + train power users at a sustainable rate.

-Facilitated cross-functional discussions ahead of rollout to address concerns, align teams + co-create new processes to incorporate
+drove cross-functional discussions ahead of rollout to address concerns, align teams + co-create new processes to incorporate

 Adapted the roadmap + evaluation approach to support ongoing testing, refinement + expansion of use cases